barban-dev/midea_inventor_dehumidifier/README.md

 # Library for EVA II PRO WiFi Smart Dehumidifier appliance
-Author: Andrea Barbaresi -2018-
+Author: Andrea Barbaresi =2018=

-Licence: GPL v3
+Licence: GPLv3

-This repo contains midea_inventor_lib which is a python package implementing a library to interface to the Web API provided by Midea/Inventor in order to remotely control a EVA II PRO WiFi Smart Dehumidifier device by using their cloud platform.
+This repo contains the python package *midea_inventor_lib* which implements a library to interface to the Web API provided by Midea/Inventor in order to remotely control a **EVA II PRO WiFi Smart Dehumidifier device**.

-You can get info about the device here:
+You can get info about the dehumidifier device here:

 https://www.inventorappliances.com/dehumidifiers/eva-ii-pro-wi-fi-20l

-The official companion Apps are available on the app stores from Google and Apple:
+The official companion Apps are available on Google's and Apple's App Stores:

 * Google Play: https://play.google.com/store/apps/details?id=com.inventor
 * Apple Store: https://itunes.apple.com/gr/app/invmate-ii/id1109243423